openstack/openstack-manuals/doc/user-guide/source/manage_db_config.rst

 -  Delete a configuration group, using the :command:`trove configuration-delete` command.
-You might want to to do this if no instances use a group.
+You might want to do this if no instances use a group.